iltommi/qdb-documentation/source/api/cpp.rst

         Retrieves the value of an integer.
 The integer must already exist.

-        :param alias: A pointer to a null terminated string representing the entry's alias.
+        :param alias: A pointer to a null-terminated string representing the entry's alias.
         :param number: The value of the retrieved qdb_int_t.

         :returns: An error code of type :cpp:type:`qdb_error_t`